A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Introduction

 \textbf{More Related Work.} The literature on stochastic VR algorithms is vast, and we refer the reader to the excellent survey by~\citet{gower2020variance}.
-Aside from SAG and SAGA, other popular VR algorithms that enjoy linear convergence rates for smooth, strongly convex functions include SVRG~\citep{SVRG}, SDCA~\citep{SDCA}, S2GD~\citep{S2GD}, MISO~\cite{MISO}, FINITO~\citep{FINITO}, and SARAH~\citep{SARAH}.
+Aside from SAG and SAGA, other popular VR algorithms that enjoy linear convergence rates for smooth, strongly convex functions include SVRG~\cite{SVRG}, SDCA~\cite{SDCA}, S2GD~\cite{S2GD}, MISO~\cite{MISO}, FINITO~\cite{FINITO}, and SARAH~\cite{SARAH}.
 Notably, different from the high-probability bounds we provide, these papers derive guarantees that hold in expectation.
 As such, our proof techniques differ from those in these works.
-For deterministic sampling, incremental gradient (IG) methods~\citep{bertsekas2011incremental} use only one component function to update the parameter in each iteration; like SGD, they suffer from slow sub-linear rates.
-Deterministic VR methods like IAG~\citep{blatt2007convergent} and DIAG~\citep{mokhtari2018surpassing} use memory to achieve linear rates like GD.
-As far as we are aware, no prior work has unified the analysis of stochastic and deterministic VR methods within a single framework.
+For deterministic sampling, incremental gradient (IG) methods~\cite{bertsekas2011incremental} use only one component function to update the parameter in each iteration; like SGD, they suffer from slow sub-linear rates.
+Deterministic VR methods like IAG~\cite{blatt2007convergent} and DIAG~\cite{mokhtari2018surpassing} use memory to achieve linear rates like GD.
+To our knowledge, no prior work has unified the analysis of stochastic and deterministic VR methods within a single framework.